SystemsApproach/security/infra.rst

 issued.
 With this information, a router running BGP can determine *in advance* which ASes could originate routing advertisements for which prefixes and use this to configure filtering rules that specify which advertisements they are willing to accept.
+Note the contrast to prior uses of certificates we have seen: a router builds a complete picture of the certificate hierarchy *a priori* in readiness for subsequent routing decisions, rather than checking the validity of certificates as part of establishing a session (as happens in TLS, for example).

-There is a well-established set of software tools to automate this process for popular operating systems and commercial routing platforms.
-Notably, the routers running BGP do not perform cryptographic operations in real time when processing route advertisements; all the cryptographic operations happen in advance when setting up the filtering rules based on information from the RPKI repository.
+There is a well-established set of software tools to automate the process of leveraging the RPKI for popular operating systems and commercial routing platforms.
+Notably, the routers running BGP do not perform cryptographic operations in real time when processing route advertisements; all the cryptographic operations happen in advance on servers that are external to the routers themselves.
+The external systems push filtering rules to the routers based on information derived from the RPKI repository.

 With the RPKI in place it is now possible to perform Route Origin Validation (ROV).
 That is, if a given AS claims to be the originator of a